 How it all began

-Before becoming a Mum, our CEO Lorraine had worked in business and education on a wide range of projects involving young people.
+Before becoming a Mum, our Founder Lorraine had worked in business and education on a wide range of projects involving young people.
 Throughout that time, very few schools were engaging in 'enterprise learning' of any kind, and those that were often viewed it as a 'bolt on' to an already packed curriculum.
 Lorraine knew that enterprise was far broader than the media focus of 'being an entrepreneur' and her curiosity led her to look at how children could be supported at home to nurture their enterprising skills and character, given the crucial role parents have when it comes to character formation and development.